Razum/Razum/README.md

 ## 👋 Welcome to my GitHub Profile!

-I'm **Roman Razumieienko**, a passionate Front-end Developer with over 14 years of hands-on experience in planning, coding, testing, and maintaining websites and applications.
+I'm **Roman Razumieienko**, a front-end developer with over 14 years of experience.
+I love tackling web projects from planning and coding to testing and maintenance.
 Based in Odesa, Ukraine, I thrive in both team environments and solo projects, always aiming to deliver high-quality results on time.

 ### 🔹 What I Do: